bluerobotics/retired-ardusub-docs/pages/raspberry-pi-setup.md

 *Note: The default password for the Raspberry Pi is `raspberry`*

-To use these instructions, your companion computer will have to be connected to the internet via internet sharing through the tether or a separate wifi connection.
-Please see the [internet sharing instructions](/raspi-setup/#set-up-internet-sharing) to set that up.
+To use these instructions, your companion computer will have to be connected to the Internet.
+Please see the [Internet setup instructions](/raspi-setup/#connect-to-the-internet) to set that up.

 First make sure your companion computer has the most recent scripts.
 Execute this command from the host computer: